-Welcome to our Class of 2026!
+Welcome to our Classes of 2027 and 2028!
 Take the next steps now by submitting your deposit and joining in on exclusive events for admitted students.

 Joshua Rogers is the founder and Chief Executive Officer of Arete Wealth, the financial investment entity within the Arete family of companies.
 He is an elected Board Member with oversight of the university’s Finance, Investment, and Audit committees and teaches Entrepreneurship on both St. John’s Annapolis and Sante Fe campuses.

 Shannon Hateley is a computational biologist and senior staff scientist at Ancestry.com.
 She received her PhD in Molecular and Cell Biology with a designated emphasis in Genomics and Computational Biology from the University of California, Berkeley.